-- To apply statistical analysis to HR questions and problems so as to help and improve decision making process. - Critically thinking about data for HR solving and taking decisions. - Use of statistical software to manipulate and organize data.
+To enable the learner towards critical thinking about data for HR decisions.
+Use of statistical software to manipulate and organize data.

-Unit Content 1 HR Analytics - the power to predict: What is analytics, The history and evolution of analytics, Analytics and its role in HR, Hr Analytics : Definition 2 Towards Analytical Prediction: The power of analysis, The model of predicament management, Measuring what is important, Human capital measurement, Implementing strategy, From business analysis t rational analysis.
-3 HCM : 21 model : The big picture, Value of statistical analysis., Importance of Risk analysis., Human revenue vs. human capital planning 4 Data Challenges and Analytical tools: Data collection, Data sources, Analysis tools, Visualization tools , Tools for analysis.
-5 Data to business intelligence: What is metrics, Avoiding common metrics Problems, Second and third generation metrics, Predictive analysis that yield business, Business intelligence - The ultimate goal.
-6 HR Analytics what next: What do we know about tomorrow, What analytics can deliver for your organization, Still evolving
+Unit Content 1 HR Analytics - the power to predict.
+What is analytics, The history and evolution of analytics, Analytics and its role in HR, Hr Analytics Defined.
+2 Towards Analytical Prediction The power of analysis, The model of predicament management, Measuring what is important, Human capital measurement, Implementing strategy,· From business analysis t rational analysis.
+3 HCM :21 model The big picture, Value of statistical analyses.
+Importance of Risk analysis. · Human revenue vs human capital planning 4 Data Challenges and Analytical tools.
+Data collection, Data sources, Analysis tools, Visualization tools, Tools for analysis.
+5 Data to business intelligence What is metrics, Avoiding common metrics problems, Second and third, generation metrics, Predictive analysis that yield business.
+Business intelligence - The ultimate goal.
+6 HR Analytics what next.
+What do we know about tomorrow, What analytics can deliver for your organization